How a person thinks about God and His purpose shapes their understanding of what a church is, along with its purpose.

 Right before Jesus’ death, he prayed to His Father for his followers that they “may all be one; just as You, Father, are in Me and I in You, that they also may be in Us…“

 This oneness only emerges from mutually submissive relationships – from thinking like God thinks.
-If a group of people thinks this way together, it will completely change church life.
+If a group of people thinks this way together, it will completely the meaning of church.
 They will display church according to God.

 God wanted to accomplish something

 God decided to design us a certain way for a certain reason.
 Everything truly desirable and healthy in life is going to align with what He wanted to accomplish and His original decision of how to design us.
-So if we want to align ourselves with His purpose, we must understand those two things.
+So if we want to align ourselves with His purpose on earth, we must understand those two things.

 A major component of the human design is described in Genesis 1.
 Pay special attention to the underlined words…